How to cure a hangover

-Eating a slice of toast may be all you have the stomach for the next morning. but putting a thin layer of honey or fruit preserve on top can give you a good kick to get your sugar levels back to normal.
+Eating a slice of toast may be all you have the stomach for the next morning. but putting a thin layer of your favourite fruit preserve on top can give you a good kick to get your sugar levels back to normal.
 Have this alongside a cooling glass of freshly squeezed juice for added vitamins and more hydration!

 - Vegetable broth

 A thin, watery broth packed full of vegetables can help to both rehydrate you and feel less groggy, because of all the vitamins packed into the veggies.
-Have this alongside some tasty flatbreads and sweet chutney to help you feel back to normal.
+Have this alongside some tasty flatbread crackers and sweet chutney to help you feel back to normal.